Drug, Alcohol and Tobacco Policies

 Student Code of Conduct Sanctions

 The following sanctions may be imposed on any student or student organization found to be in violation of the code of conduct or any other college policy.
 The sanction will be in relation to the violation as more severe or pervasive violations will result in more severe sanctions.
 The following list is not exclusive as other sanctions may be imposed that fit within the guiding principles of this policy.
 The following sanctions may include additional conditions such as a reflection activity, restitution of financial damages, mental health counseling, meeting with staff on a rotating basis, removal of college property, failing an academic course, or pursuing legal actions.
+Additionally, a student housing resident may be transferred to a different room or may be evicted from our student housing facility.

 Warning: A written or verbal notification to a student that their behavior has violated the code of conduct.